 Early on 17 September, 84 Mosquito, Douglas Boston and North American Mitchell light and medium bombers of the 2nd TAF attacked barracks in Nijmegen, Cleve, Arnhem and Ede.
 That evening dummy parachute drops were made in area to the west of Utrecht and to the east of Nijmegen and Emmerich.

-The division of the airborne forces’ delivery into two or more lifts was contrary to the basic principle of concentration of force, and also rendered the entire operation vulnerable to changing weather conditions, though these had been forecast as good for the whole period of the operation.
+The splitting of the airborne forces' delivery into two or more lifts was contrary to the basic principle of concentration of force, and also rendered the entire operation vulnerable to changing weather conditions, though these had been forecast as good for the whole period of the operation.
 The weather over the Netherlands on 17 September was excellent, though low cloud over England caused some gliders of the 1st Airborne Division to run into towing problems, and mainly for this reason 24 of those in the first lift parted company with their tug aircraft over England.

 The argosy of transport and tug aircraft departed from two groups of airfields.
 The southern group, mainly in Wiltshire and Oxfordshire, comprised eight British and six US airfields, and the eastern group in Lincolnshire comprised eight US airfields.
 The airlift argosy crossed the English Channel in two streams, each divided into three sub-streams 1.25 miles (2 km) apart.
 The northern stream crossed the British coast at Aldeburgh in Suffolk, made landfall at the western end of Schouwen island in the Netherlands and continued to a point near 's-Hertogenbosch, where it divided to deliver the men and equipment of the 1st Airborne Division and 82nd Airborne Division to their landing areas.
 The southern stream, carrying the 101st Airborne Division, crossed the British coast at the North Foreland in Kent and flew almost due east to Gheel in the Netherlands before turning to the north-east to the divisional dropping and landing zones to the north of Eindhoven.
 The C-47 aircraft s transporting the the paratroopers flew in close formations of nine aircraft; the Handley Page Halifax, Short Stirling and Armstrong Whitworth Albemarle glider tugs flew in loose pairs.
 It took 65 minutes for the northern stream to pass any single point.